All-Ireland Hurling Final - all you need to know

 How can I watch?

-You can watch Sunday's final on the BBC iPlayer, BBC Two Northern Ireland and the BBC Sport website.
+You can watch Sunday's final on BBC iPlayer, BBC Two Northern Ireland and the BBC Sport website.

 Thomas Niblock will present coverage of the game on the BBC iPlayer and BBC Two Northern Ireland with the build-up starting at 15:00.